DonutzAndCoffee/DonutzMozaPlugin/README.md

 Just drop all three .dll files (DonutzMozaPlugin.dll, MOZA_API_C.dll and MOZA_API_CSharp.dll) into your Simhub install folder and restart Simhub.

 ## Release Notes
+v0.0.5 (2024-11-20):
+- added some tooltips and minor bugfixes.

-0.0.0.4 (2024-11-14):
+v0.0.4 (2024-11-14):
 - added Center Wheel keybinding
 - added readable car names to profiles
 - added reverse FFB to game settings

-0.0.0.3: Bug fixes and new feature: Learn New Cars (yes/no).
+v0.0.3: Bug fixes and new feature: Learn New Cars (yes/no).
 If set to no, the plugin tries to find the corresponding profile for the car.
 If there is none, it will fall back to the game profile.

-0.0.0.1: Initial release
+v0.0.1: Initial release

 ![grafik](https://github.com/user-attachments/assets/732f3598-6342-409a-bd15-612604a3f4fa)